A former pastor is charged with murdering an 8-year-old girl nearly 50 years ago

 On the morning of Aug.
 15, 1975, Gretchen Harrington, 8, left her home in Marple Township, Penn., to walk to summer bible camp and disappeared.

-About two months later, her skeletal remains were found in nearby Ridley Creek State Park, but her killer was never apprehended — until this month.
+About two months later, her skeletal remains were found in nearby Ridley Creek State Park, but the crime went unsolved.
+Now, police believe they finally know who killed her.

 The Delaware County District Attorney's Office announced on Monday that it had arrested former pastor David Zandstra, 83, for Harrington's murder.